How can I schedule, change, or cancel an appointment?

 I can in some cases show you research and case studies that have shown how people with many different conditions or diagnoses benefited from reflexology or nutritional therapy, and I have provided some links on my website to some great websites that have compiled some of this information and research.
 And I have some wonderful brochures on that in my office, too.

-My very honest answer to your question always is, let’s work on building your health through nutritional and herbal support and reflexology and see what happens.
+So what I always suggest when people ask if I can help them with a specific condition is, let’s work on building your health through nutritional and herbal support and reflexology and see what happens.
 The body can do amazing things with proper support and nourishment!

 Can you through muscle testing or any other form of assessment or through reflexology determine if I have a virus or parasites or the flu or cancer or any other condition?